 Two LSI teams provided segregated roles on this prestigious development converting Aviva’s HQ.
 One provided client liaison services for Architecture and ID, the other worked with developer LST to design a new, 1,000+ sqm atrium linked to offices and forming a new visitor entrance from the Grade 1 Listed Surrey House.

 The third and final phase of new teaching and ancillary accommodation in a dramatic expansion of Norfolk’s agricultural college, over 15 years.

-We’re a Sunday Times Best Small Company To Work For!
+Five Times a Sunday Times Best Small Company To Work For!

 LSI Architects has been named in the 2020 Sunday Times 100 Best Small Companies to Work for, the fifth successive year that LSI Architects has made the prestigious list.